essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 #### No compatibility risk !

 +++
-Anything written in C# can be used in F# !
+Anything written in C# can be used in F#

 +++
-In fact it's true for everything running on the .NET Runtime...

-+++

-The reverse is true for all basic F# that you can write. <br /> Special cases includes features depending on the F# compilers.
+The reverse is true for all F# not depending on the compiler

 ---